systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 Today, this is the norm for code presentation in the code editor, and on the
     web.

-To keep the development process streamlined, I opted not to implement syntax
+To keep the development process of my [personal website] streamlined,
+    I opted not to implement syntax
-    highlighting when I first [integrated a Markdown renderer] on my [personal website].
+    highlighting when I first [integrated a Markdown renderer].
 Up until this point, [the application] simply used the default [Markdown it!]
     renderer output without any additional processing.
 Fortunately, *Markdown it!* integrates well with [highlight.js], a quaintly